-This new edition of the Environmental Statement aims to give our stakeholders an updated analysis of the environmental context and impact, as well as our progress and the action we have taken to reduce the environmental impacts associated with port activities.
+That is why, aligned with the management excellence and environmental audit scheme of the European EMAS Regulation, we present this new edition of the Environmental Declaration report with the updated analysis of the environmental context and impact, as well as our progress and the action we have taken to reduce the environmental impacts associated with port activities.
+With this consolidated and verified document, we aim to inform stakeholders about the evolution in this area as an expression of voluntarily assumed commitment to transparency, recognsed by the European EMAS Register.